5T33Z0/OCLP4Hackintosh/Enable_Features/WiFi_Sonoma.md

 > [!IMPORTANT]
 >
-> If you have one of the following Broadcom WiFi/BT card, you don't have to apply root patches to get them working in macOS Sonoma+:
+> If you have one of the following Broadcom WiFi/BT cards, you don't have to apply root patches to get them working in macOS Sonoma+:
 >
 > | Chip Name | Device ID      | Card Names                                       |
 > |-----------|----------------|--------------------------------------------------|